-Police Sergeant Carroll, attended by Constable Lambert, Aubrey Weston and John Hemmings proceeded to recover the body, which "was in an advanced stage of decomposition; it was lying on its back, . . the right arm was straight down parallel with the body, the left arm across the breast . . lying on a pair of skis; [with] the letters 'EH' on the toes of the skis. . . on the third finger of the left hand, a gold signet ring with the letters 'WEH' engraved thereon. [also] a wallet containing some papers which had been partially destroyed by water, also a pair of goggles and a Millions Club ski badge. . .
-The body was fully clothed in khaki coat and trousers, ski boots, socks, singlet and a khaki cap tied under the chin. . .
+FUNERAL OF LONG LOAT MO UNTAIN VICTIM--The funeral of Mr William Kean Hapes, whus body was found at Mr. Kuschako mite that a year after the had been loat, feaving St. Marry's North Sydber, to day following Requires Mass straight down parallel with the body, the left arm across the breast . . lying on a pair of skis; [with] the letters 'EH' on the toes of the skis. .. on the third finger of the left hand, a gold signet ring with the letters 'WEH' engraved thereon. [also] a wallet containing some papers which had been partially destroyed by water, also a pair of goggles and a Millions Club ski badge. ..
+The body was fully clothed in khaki coat and trousers, ski boots, socks, singlet and a khaki cap tied under the chin. ..
 A search of the clothing failed to reveal any final message.
-This is taken as an indication of the exhausted state of the lost man when he lay down."90
+This is taken as an indication of the exhausted state of the lost man when he lay down."92